surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 ## Group

- To apply group the data retrieved click on **Group** option available in drop down list of column header similarly, or else,

-**You can directly group it by writing following code in sql command this way;**
+ To apply grouping for the data retrieved, select **Group** option available in drop down list of column header, or else, you can directly group it by writing following code in sql command.

 ```
 SELECT STATIONCODE,SUM(AMOUNT) FROM ORDERS GROUP BY STATIONCODE
 ```
+## Pin

- -  To Pin the the column values select **Pin** option available in the same list.
+   To Pin the the column values select **Pin** option available in the same list.
   ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/b86474022ef60bfa90365160155a02a2254aff13/images/find_sql.png)